Qloud-AI/Audio2Audio-Cloudflare-Expo/README.md

 ```

 This will output a secure random string that you should use as your `JWT_SECRET` environment variable.

+> ⚠️ **Security Update**: The JWT authentication system has been strengthened with proper HMAC-SHA256 signature verification.
+Previous tokens generated before the security update may not work with the new system.

 ### JWT Token Generation